MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/dnsserver/Export-DnsServerZone.md

 PS C:\> Export-DnsServerZone -Name "western.contoso.com" -FileName "exportedcontoso.com"
 ```

-This command exports the zone named western.contoso.com to a file called exportedcontoso.com.
+This command exports the zone named western.contoso.com to a file called exportedcontoso.com located in C:\Windows\System32\DNS on the DNS server.
+Note that -FileName is a filename not a filepath.

 ## PARAMETERS